Learn how to make a Southern staple - spoon bread - with this tried-and-true homemade recipe! You'll be rewarded with light, fluffy baked spoon bread.

 Learn how to make spoon bread from scratch with this homemade recipe!
 A Southern staple and Kentucky classic, I describe spoon bread as grits meets cornbread in all the right ways.
 Light and fluffy, this bread dish is the ultimate southern comfort food!
-Serve hot immediately out of the oven.
+Serve hot immediately out of the oven with a large pad of butter.

 Spoon bread is one of my favorite things in the world!
-This is something my mom would make growing up and we would demolish it!
-It is so comforting and a perfect side dish (or bread) to serve with any southern meal.
+This is something my mom would make often growing up and we would demolish it!
+It is so comforting and a perfect side dish (or bread) to serve with any southern dinner recipe.

-Southern spoon bread is more of a souffle-type dish meant to be scooped out and eaten with a spoon (hence the name) and made with a few common pantry ingredients like
+Unlike skillet cornbread that is sliced after baking and able to be picked up with your hands to eat, Southern spoon bread is more of a souffle-type dish meant to be scooped out and eaten with a spoon (hence the name) and made with a few common pantry ingredients like:

 - cornmeal